 - Weekly Wonderful Wednesday Performances, quarterly Fabulous Friday Concerts and a variety of concerts featuring musical styles from classical music to blues, a cappella ensembles to symphony orchestras and rock bands.

-- Special performances by the Galloway Dance Ensemble and Junior Dance Ensemble as well as guest artists from the Atlanta dance community.
+- Special performances by the Galloway Dance Ensemble as well as guest artists from the Atlanta dance community.

 - Performances by professional, visiting theatre artists

 To build community, Early Learning holds monthly assemblies, a gathering of all students in the elementary division.
 For these gatherings, grade level teachers select one month per year in which children in that grade level have the opportunity to display their “talents” including, but not limited to singing, storytelling, dancing, and instrument playing.
 Performance is strictly voluntary.
 Fourth graders serve as masters of ceremony.

 Early Learning Kindergarten students (and new for the 2019-20 school year Pre-Kindergarten) stay at school until 3:00 p.m.
 This schedule allows the students to participate in enrichment activities during the school day while at the same time allowing for more exploration and center play for our students.
 Enrichment classes are scheduled once a week for 7 - 8 week rotations.
 Examples of these outside-the-classroom experiences include an additional hands-on science class, chess, drama, yoga, and Jump Start.